 But my second night out, in the Mamores, near Fort William, was the opposite.
 The weather forecast was wrong by about six hours and I spent the night in various shades of grey looking for my summits.

 In the end, I only bagged Na Gruagaichean before retreating with my tail between my legs.

 But that didn’t matter.
 That first wonderful night nearly 20 years ago had whetted my appetite and I have never looked back.
-The Munros were finished and then it was on to the Corbetts, the next category of mountains which range from 3,000 feet down to 2,500.
+The Munros were finished and then it was on to the Corbetts, the next category of mountains which ranges from 2,999ft to 2,500.

 There’s no doubt it’s an acquired taste.
 Not everyone will be happy to upset their body clock by heading off into the hills after midnight.
 But with the clocks going forward I’m raring to go again.